EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-computes the snow melt term as function of air temperature
+Snowmelt as a function of air temperature.

 **Parameters**
 - **Fields**